You are here

 The Graduate Business Association Council is the central governing body that administers GBA activities.
 The Council consists of cluster representatives and University Senate.
 The Council meets once a month during the fall and spring terms.

 The Hermes Society is composed of selected students who voluntarily serve as representatives of the Admissions Office.
-Members conduct information sessions on campus, welcome admitted students to the Columbia community, organize Columbia Connect (Open House) events, and interview applicants.
-Applications are accepted each semester from students who have completed at least one semester at the School.
+Members assist with information sessions on campus, welcome admitted students to the Columbia community, answer questions from prospective students about the Columbia Business School experience, and organize Columbia Connect events.
+Applications are accepted each semester.
+Application based

 The Honor Board is made up by the Honor Representatives elected by each cluster.
 The board is called on to serve as a component of the disciplinary hearing team when an honor infraction occurs.
 The Honor Code calls on all members of the School community to adhere to and uphold the notions of truth, integrity, and respect both during their time in school, and throughout their careers as productive, moral, and caring participants in their companies and communities around the world.